mcandre/stank/README.md

 # EXAMPLES

 The stank system includes the stank Go library as well as several command line utilities for convenience.
 The `stank` application scans directories and files for POSIX-derived shell scripts and prints their paths, designed as a convenient standalone filter for linting large collections of source code.
-For example, use `stank` in combination with `xargs` to help per-file shell linters process large projects.

 ```console
 $ cd examples